 A hive cut-out means the hive is inside a wall, ceiling, soffit box or any structure that we have to cut through construction material to gain access to the hive.

 WARNING!!!
 EVEN IF YOU DO NOT HIRE US TO REMOVE THE HIVE FROM THE WALL.
 PLEASE DO NOT LET ANYONE SPRAY THE ENTRANCE OF THE HIVE IF IT GOES INTO A STRUCTURE.
-More times than not it actually forces the hive deeper into the walls and may not get to the Queen.
+More times than not it actually forces the hive deeper into the walls and typically does not kill the Queen.

 The problem with a nest in a wall void is that the yellowjackets constantly try to expand their nest by chewing.
 If they are behind sheet rock, it is easy to break through the wall.
 If you hear noises in the wall and suspect you have a hive, you could have an emergency in the making.
 Contact us- we can help!